Why Being Assertive & Advocating for Yourself Matters

 Here are some strategies to help you practice your assertiveness:

-• Practice asking for things.
+- Practice asking for things.
 Examples include: "Can you please pass me that pen?" or "Can you save me a seat?"
-This builds your skills and confidence for when you need to ask for something more important.
+This builds your skills and confidence for when you need to ask for something bigger.

-• Give your opinion.
-For example, say whether or not you liked a movie you saw and why.
+- Give your opinion.
+For example, tell someone whether or not you liked a movie you saw and why.

 Finding your voice through self-advocacy

-When decisions are being made that directly impact you, or when conditions come up that affect your well-being, it is your absolute right to speak up boldly.
+When decisions are being made that directly impact you, or when conditions come up that affect your well-being, you have the right to speak up!
 You have every right to assert your own best interests and ensure that your voice is heard.
 Yet, it's common for many of us to feel uncomfortable when it comes to advocating for ourselves.
 Self-advocacy is a skill that can be learned, but not everyone has had the opportunity to witness it being practiced or to practice it themselves.

 What does it mean to advocate for yourself?